mangeshkokse/K8s/K8-QA.md

 # Q. What is Kubernetes?

 Kubernetes is an open-source platform for automating the deployment, scaling, and management of containerized applications.
-It helps in managing clusters of containers across multiple hosts, ensuring that your applications run efficiently and remain available. eg. The condition is that I have two pods, and Pod-1 will be up and running before Pod-2 starts.
+It helps in managing clusters of containers across multiple hosts, ensuring that your applications run efficiently and remain available.
-- we can tell the pod on which sheduler it can work
-- We can specify which scheduler a pod should use to operate.

 ## Key Advantages of Kubernetes: